-Tommy Donbavand is the author of Badger Learning's new series Time Trek.
-He also wrote the popular series, Snow-Man, the world's chilliest superhero!
-Tommy has thrived in writing numerous stories for Badger Learning including, The Terrible Tale of Melody Doom and Once Upon a Time from reluctant reader series, Gems; Head is Dead and The Colony from their Graphic Novels collection; Raven, Just Bite, Ward 13 and more in the Teen Reads series; MC Cesar, Ringtone and the Girl in the Wall from their Dark Reads series.
+Tommy Donbavand has thrived writing stories for Badger Learning.
+He has penned two full series, Time Trek and Snow-Man, and numerous other books including the award-winning title, Raven, from their Teen Reads series and Annie, from their Between The Lines series, which was also shortlisted for an award.
+His other titles for Badger Learning include, The Terrible Tale of Melody Doom and Once Upon a Time from reluctant reader series, Gems; Head is Dead and The Colony from their Graphic Novels collection; Just Bite, Ward 13 and more in the Teen Reads series; MC Cesar, Ringtone and the Girl in the Wall from their Dark Reads series.

 He is also the author of the 13-book Scream Street series, published in over a dozen languages worldwide and has written several titles for reluctant and struggling readers, including Wolf, My Teacher Ate My Brain, and Uniform – which won the 2011 Hackney Short Novel Award.